 In our study, we investigated the role of NRBCs and eosinopenia as markers of high risk of mortality in the intensive care patients over six months period.
-We studied 230 patients prospectively for NRBCs, eosinophils, WBCs. platelets, hemoglobin.
-CRP. creatinine and alanine aminotransferase.
+We studied 230 patients prospectively NRBCs, eosinophils, WBCs. for platelets.
+CRP. creatinine alanine hemoglobin, and aminotransferase.
 All parameters were measured serially every three days and patients were monitored for mortality during their ICU stay period.